 Tom is the co-author of the O’Reilly book “Up and Running with Node.js”.

 Tom has contributed to a number of Web standards for the World Wide Web Consortium (W3C) and the British Standards Institute (BSI).
-He is worked with some of the world’s leading brands including Walmart, NASA, Yahoo!, Tesco, Three Telecom and the UK’s Channel...
+He has worked with some of the world’s leading brands including...
 Read More.

 Sha studied and worked in architecture before diving headfirst into data visualization at Stamen Design.
 At Stamen Sha worked on projects for clients like CNN, MTV, Adobe, and Flickr.
 Last year, Sha cofounded a startup called Movity focused on visualization and cities.
 Movity was recently acquired by the real estate company Trulia to bring their work to a national audience.
 Sha is endlessly fascinated by maps, data, design, and cities.

 Paul Irish is a front-end developer who loves the web.
 He works on Google Chrome, its performance and devtools.